Federico-Ciuffardi/GodotTouchInputManager/README.md

 # Godot Touch Input Manager
- Script to handle touch input (including gestures).
-It also translates mouse input to touch input.
+ Script to handle touch input.
+It also translates mouse input to gestures.

 ## How to use
 * Dowload the InputManager.gd